 Content endorsement in social studies requires the following: at least 15 credits in history, 3 credits in economics, 3 credits in geography, and 12 credits in the social sciences or history.

 Anthropology, geography, sociology, psychology, political science, or philosophy.

 What if I want to teach Physical Science?

 Content endorsement in physical science requires 30 credits in chemistry, 15 credits in physics, and 8 credits in mathematics.

 What if I want to teach Physical Education?

-The MAT content-specific Health Studies and Physical Education program requires 30 credits in a coherent sequence in health, a minimum of 15 credits in physical education, and 6 credits of study in individual, dual, and team sports.
+The M.A.T. content-specific Health Studies and Physical Education program requires 30 credits in a coherent sequence in health and 15 credits in physical education or 30 credits in physical education and 15 credits in health studies, and 6 credits of study in individual, dual, and team sports.